pulumi/docs/content/blog/pulumi-service-improvements_02-2020/index.md

 While in most cases your [stack's checkpoint data]({{< relref "/docs/intro/concepts/state" >}}) is a low-level detail you don't need to worry about, in some advanced scenarios you may need to inspect or edit it manually.

-You can now allow download a stack’s checkpoint file directly from the Pulumi Console.
-(Though you can sill access the same data from the command-line, using `pulumi stack export` ([documentation]({{< relref "/docs/reference/cli/pulumi_stack_export" >}})), which now supports a `--version` flag to export older checkpoint files too.
+You can now download a stack’s checkpoint file directly from the Pulumi Console.
+You can also access the same data from the command-line, using `pulumi stack export` ([documentation]({{< relref "/docs/reference/cli/pulumi_stack_export" >}})), which now supports a `--version` flag to export older checkpoint files too.